antarctica/lantern/docs/usage.md

 To publish records to the production catalogue:

 1. merge the relevant merge request for the changeset into `main`
-1. update the `AWS_S3_BUCKET` config option to the production bucket
+1. switch the `AWS_S3_BUCKET` config option to the production bucket
 1. run the `build-records` [Development Task](/docs/dev.md#development-tasks) with the publish option enabled
-1. update the `AWS_S3_BUCKET` config option back to the integration bucket
+1. switch the `AWS_S3_BUCKET` config option back to the integration bucket

 > [!NOTE]
 > As a precaution, the `records-workflow` [Development Task](/docs/dev.md#development-tasks) will not run if the